MicrosoftDocs/cpp-docs/docs/preprocessor/preprocessor-experimental.md

 ---
 title: "MSVC experimental preprocessor"
-description: "The MSVC preprocessor is being updated for conformance with C/C++ standards." ms.date: "10/29/2019"
+description: "The MSVC preprocessor is being updated for conformance with C/C++ standards." ms.date: "10/31/2019"
 helpviewer_keywords: ["preprocessor, experimental"]
 ---

 # MSVC experimental preprocessor

-The Microsoft C++ preprocessor is currently being updated to improve standards conformance, fix longstanding bugs, and change behavior which is officially undefined to be closer to the behavior implemented by other major compilers.
+The Microsoft C++ preprocessor is currently being updated to improve standards conformance, fix longstanding bugs, and change some behaviors which are officially undefined.
 The experimental preprocessor is currently conformant to the C99 and C11 standards, and the C++11 standard.
 In addition, new diagnostics have been added to warn on errors in macro definitions.
 These changes in their current state are available by using the [/experimental:preprocessor](../build/reference/experimental-preprocessor.md) compiler switch in Visual Studio 2017 or Visual Studio 2019.
 The default preprocessor behavior remains the same as in previous versions.

 ## New predefined macro

-A new predefined macro in the compiler, `_MSVC_TRADITIONAL`, indicates whether the traditional preprocessor is being used.
+A new predefined macro in the compiler, **_MSVC_TRADITIONAL**, indicates whether the traditional preprocessor is being used.
 Its value is **1** for the traditional preprocessor, and **0** for the conformant experimental preprocessor.

 ```cpp
 #if defined(_MSVC_TRADITIONAL) && _MSVC_TRADITIONAL